Create a Managed Kubernetes cluster on a cloud server

 -

-In the Cilium network plugin, the default settings are:
+In the Cilium network plugin, by default:

 - the